askui/askui/docs/docs/general/03-Guides/guide-relational-element-descriptions.md

 ![Icon mobile annotation one.](images/relational_selectors_same_icon2.png)

-To ensure you’re able to instruct askui to select the correct element, the use of relational selectors can be employed.
+To ensure you’re able to instruct askui to select the correct element, the use of relational element-descriptions can be employed.
-Relational selectors describe the element relative to other elements in the UI.
+Relational element-descriptions describe the element relative to other elements in the UI.

 ## Selecting an Element by Visual Relation
-After reading the next section you will know how to use the full power of all the relational selectors.
+After reading the next section you will know how to use the full power of all the relational element-descriptions.
 Additionally, you learn what pitfalls you can fall into and how to avoid them in the future.

 We will use the [Selectorshub practice page](https://selectorshub.com/xpath-practice-page/) for the demonstration.

-We’ll discuss the following relational selectors:
+We’ll discuss the following relational element-descriptions:

 - [above()](#above)
 - [below()](#below)